thomasgtaylor/how.wtf/content/post/2023-04-13-difference-between-is-and-equal-in-python.md

 ---
-title: Difference between is and equal in Python
-date: 2023-04-13T23:30:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-13 23:30:00-04:00
 description: What is the difference between is and = in Python?
-categories:
-- Programming
 tags:
-- Python
+- python
+title: Difference between is and equal in Python
 ---

 In Python, there are two operators for determining equality: `is` and `==`; however, what are the differences between them and when should one be used over the other?